 As a result of the review, local Governors and Trustees have increased their awareness of their statutory responsibilities and are more efficient in their working practices.
 This has led to greater confidence in carrying out their role.
-Governor training has further supported local governors and trustees in areas which included how to question, challenge and hold leaders to account, and training in safeguarding/child protection procedures.
+Governor training has further supported local governors and trustees in areas which included, induction training and training in safeguarding/child protection procedures.

 The Trust Board has pledged to carry out external reviews of governance every 3-5 years, in line with recommendations made by the National Governance Association.
-The next review will take place between in 2022/23.